Esoterical/PrinterMods/Primitive Infinite Spool System/README.md

 - Two extra "pre-feed" extruders, one for each spool.
 You can use whichever type of extruder you like, it doesn't matter as long as it can push filament
 - Four basic filament sensors, one each above the pre-feed steppers and one each below the pre-feed steppers
-- An [Annex Belay](https://github.com/Annex-Engineering/Belay) to keep the currently in use pre-feed stepper in sync with the main extruder
+- A speed control system to keep the currently in use pre-feed stepper in sync with the main extruder.
+Something like the [Annex Belay](https://github.com/Annex-Engineering/Belay) can work, though the controls are now built in to the P.I.S.S. macros so you don't need the Belay plugin.
 - An optional encoder_sensor filament sensor.
 This isn't strictly needed but it's always nice to have something that will detect a jam.
 Also usefull for detecting when a spool has reached the end but the end of the filament is snagged on the spool itself.
 - An extruder with integrated pre-and-post gear filament sensors (or just a post-gear sensor and adding a seperate filament sensor as close as possible to the extruder)

 What you use for this stuff is up to you.
-I've modified a dual extruder thing (designed by the great HartK) to have pre-stepper filament sensors already integrated, and I've also got the post-stepper sensors as its own module.
+[HartK has a Dual-Nightwatch design that incorporates pre-and-post stepper sensors which works really well](<https://github.com/hartk1213/MISC/tree/main/Voron%20Mods/Extruders/Dual_Nightwatch>), and I've designed a combined [Y-Splitter and Binky encoder and speed controller](./STL/BinkaY) unit which combines a [Binky encoder](<https://github.com/mneuhaus/EnragedRabbitProject/tree/main/usermods/Binky>), a Y-splitter, and a speed controller (inspired by the Belay functionality).
-I've also modified a Wristwatch G2 Extruder to have pre-and-post gear filament sensors.
+I've also got a small collection of [dual-filament-sensor extruder designes](<https://github.com/Esoterical/PrinterMods/tree/main/Filament%20Sensor%20Extruders>) as well as CAD model you can use to add a filament sensor to almost anything.

 But no reason you can use standalone "just a microswitch" filament sensors placed at spots along the bowden path.
 Even with the final extruder the system should work fine with only a "pre-extruder" sensor which can be another standalone one just stuck on the bowden.